Office of Consumer Health Insurance (OCHI)

 What is the Managed Care Reform and Patient Rights Act?

-Governor George H. Ryan signed the Managed Care Reform and Patient Rights Act (Public Act 91-617) on August 19, 1999.
-This new law gives Illinois insurance consumers more control of their health care through tighter requirements on health maintenance organizations (HMOs), insurance companies, doctors, and other health care providers.
+The Managed Care Reform and Patient Rights Act is the hyper link), 215 ILCS 134, gives Illinois consumers more control of their health care through tighter requirements on health maintenance organizations, insurance companies, doctors and other health care providers.

-You have the right to receive detailed information from your HMO about your coverage, including information on:
+You have the right to receive detailed information from your insurance company or HMO about your coverage, including information on:

 - the areas of the state served by the plan;